 - The Rose Garden is an ongoing experiment, showcasing roses that thrive in the Mid-Atlantic when grown using organic methods.

-- The Butterfly Garden demonstrates how gardens provide vital resources for pollinators.
+- The Pollinator Garden demonstrates how gardens provide vital resources for pollinators.

 - The First Ladies Water Garden honors the contribution of our nation's First Ladies.